 During the year the Company's principal activity was the development of properties for sale at Old Dalby, Long Clawson and Baxters Green.
 No units were completed during the year and the majority are anticipated to be completed and generate profits in 2025/26.
-Capitalised costs generated notional interest of £189k.
+Capitalised costs generated notional interest of £657k (2024 £189k).

-The Company reported a total comprehensive profit for the year of £160k with a much smaller gift aid payment than in 2023.
+The Company reported a total comprehensive profit for the year of £247k which will lead to a gift aid of £424k which will be paid in 2025 (2024 - £183k).
 Gift aid payments are based on profits from the previous financial year.